blaenk/blaenk.github.io/provider/notes/scala.markdown

 toc: left
 ---

-I've been meaning to learn Scala for some time, mainly because of it's alleged real-world applicability compared to Haskell [^real_world_haskell].
-Haskell has really left me wanting to program in a very functional style.
+I've been meaning to learn Scala for some time.
+Haskell has really left me wanting to program in a very functional style, and it seems like Scala is used more in the industry than Haskell.
 Scala seems to provide a decent compromise in a language that mixes object-oriented programming with functional programming characteristics.
 Furthermore, the JVM is battle-tested and probably the most robust virtual machine of any language out there at the moment.

 *[JVM]: Java Virtual Machine

-[^real_world_haskell]: Although lately I've come to realize just how applicable Haskell can be to real-world problems.

 * toc